kokspflanze/PServerCMS/docs/README.md

 - Download (modification in admin-panel)
 - ServerInfoPages (modification in admin-panel, possible to add more dynamic)
 - Register (with mail confirmation, 2 pw system [different pws for ingame and web])
+- Checkbox at register to confirm terms/rules
 - SecretQuestionSystem (possible to enable it in the config, and set the question in the admin panel)
 - SecretLogin (you can define different roles, which has to confirm there mail before they can login)
 - lost Password
 - TicketSystem (with bb-code) change TicketCategories in the Adminpanel
+- TicketNotification for Admins via mail
 - AccountPanel (to change the web/ingame password)
 - CharacterPanel (to show current status of a character, set main character[alias for ticket-system])
 - Vote4Coins (modification in admin-panel, VotePostBack possible)